Humans in the Loop (film)

-Humans in the Loop is a 2024 Indian independent drama film written and directed by Aranya Sahay and produced by Storiculture.
-The film follows an Adivasi woman from Jharkhand who unexpectedly finds herself interacting with artificial intelligence, unraveling its hidden biases and ethical dilemmas.
-Inspired by a 2022 article by journalist Karishma Mehrotra in FiftyTwo titled "Human Touch", the film sheds light on AI bias and its disproportionate impact on women in technology.
+Humans in the Loop is a 2024 Indian independent drama film written and directed by Aranya Sahay and produced by Storiculture's Museum of Imagined Futures.
+The film follows an Adivasi woman, Nehma, from Jharkhand who unexpectedly finds herself interacting with artificial intelligence, unraveling its hidden biases and ethical dilemmas.
+Inspired by a 2022 article by journalist Karishma Mehrotra in Fifty Two (52) titled "Human Touch", the film sheds light on AI bias and its disproportionate impact on women in technology.
 It highlights the contributions of women in the field of data annotation and algorithmic development while questioning the growing intersection of AI and marginalised communities.

+The film received the Film Independent Sloan Distribution Grant.
+The grant, administered by Film Independent and the Alfred P. Sloan Foundation, supports narrative features that engage meaningfully with science or technology themes, providing strategic release support to help films reach wider audiences.
+The Sloan Film program has backed more than 850 screenplays, short films and features over the past two decades, including “The Imitation Game,” “Hidden Figures,” “The Man Who Knew Infinity” and “Oppenheimer.”
+The award makes director Aranya Sahay and producer Mathivanan Rajendran Film Independent Fellows.

 It was released on limited screens all across major cities in India on 5 September 2025.
-The film premiered at MAMI in 2024 and on Netflix on 31 October 2025.
+The film premiered at MAMI in 2024 and globally on Netflix on 31 October 2025.

 Plot

 Nehma, an Adivasi woman of the Oraon tribe, returns to her native village in Jharkhand from Ranchi, with her daughter Dhaanu and infant son Guntu after the breakdown of her ‘dhuku’ marriage (live-in relationship).
 To support her family, Nehma takes up work at a local data-labelling centre, where employees annotate images and videos to train artificial intelligence systems for international clients.
 Soon she starts noticing a troubling gap between the rigid categories demanded by the AI system and the ecological wisdom of her own community.

-Meanwhile, her daughter Dhaanu struggles to adjust to the family’s new life in the village, missing the urban world she has left behind.
+Meanwhile, her daughter Dhaanu struggles to adjust to the family's new life in the village, missing the urban world she has left behind.
 She even makes a futile attempt to escape from the village.

+Humans in the Loop is a social film that happens to be about AI: With its focus on indigenous women's labour and the mother-daughter relationship, it insists that the ethics of AI cannot be separated from questions of caste, gender, and geography.
+The film asks us to recognise that intelligence – artificial or otherwise – carries the imprint of its teachers.
+And if those teachers are invisible, uncredited or culturally misunderstood, the intelligence learnt will only reproduce their absence.